Ghini/ghini.desktop/doc/build_win.rst

    If you have been using a virtual machine as descibed here you would just restore the snapshot and use ``git pull`` followed by ``scripts\build_win.bat``

+.. admonition:: about the installer
+   :class: note

+   -  The installer is capable of single user or global installs.

+   -  At this point in time the ghini.desktop installed this way will not check or or notify you of any updated version.
+You will need to check yourself.

+   -  The installer is capable of downloading extra components:

+      -  Apache FOP - If you plan on using xslt templates to produce PDFs then install FOP.
+There is no uninstaller with this component.
+FOP requires the Java Runtime so if you do not currently have it installed the ghini.desktop installer will let you know and can open the Oracle web site for you to download and install it from.

+      -  MS Visual C runtime - You most likely don't need this but if you have any trouble getting ghini.desktop to run try installing the MS Visual C runtime (rerun the installer and select this component only).

+   -  Can be run silently using switches (e.g. for remote deployment) where:

+      - ``/S`` for silent;

+      - ``/AllUser`` or ``/CurrentUser``

+      - ``/C=[gFC]`` to specify components where:

+            g = Deselect the main ghini.desktop component (used for component only installs)

+            F = select Apache FOP

+            C = select MS Visual C runtime

 .. _Direct link to download git: https://github.com/git-for-windows/git/releases/download/v2.13.3.windows.1/Git-2.13.3-32-bit.exe
 .. _Direct link to download Python: https://www.python.org/ftp/python/2.7.12/python-2.7.12.msi